rackerlabs/docs-developer-blog/_posts/2018-05-15-oracle-exadata-flash-cache-feature.md

 ### Write-back flash cache

-Write-back flash cache, which is used for improving the write intensive operations because writing to flash cache is faster than writing to hard disks, is useful in running heavy jobs against a database.
+Write-back flash cache, which is used for improving write-intensive operations because writing to flash cache is faster than writing to hard disks, is useful in running heavy jobs against a database.
 According to Oracle, depending on application, write performance might be up to 20 times faster